 - A good 2.1 undergraduate Honours degree in business, economics, finance or a related subject from the UK or the equivalent international qualification.
 The University also considers applicants who have majored in another subject but have a business or finance minor.
-Applicants with business experience are welcome, and work experience will be taken into account in the evaluation of applications.
+Applicants with business experience are welcome, and work experience may be taken into account in the evaluation of applications.

 - If you studied your first degree outside the UK, see the international entry requirements.